 Focusing on financial performance is no longer enough

-Operating responsibly also includes the company’s environmental and social performance.
+Operating responsibly includes reporting on the company’s environmental and social performance.

-The global pandemic and geo-political conflicts in eastern Europe, reinforces the need for agility and rapid-response capabilities that should be taken into account in the development of social responsibility strategies of family businesses and the need for connectivity with their family offices and foundations.
+The global pandemic and geopolitical in eastern Europe reinforces the need for agility and rapid-response capabilities that should be taken into account in the development of social responsibility strategies of family businesses, as well as the need for connectivity with their family offices and foundations.

 Measuring what matters

-Focusing almost exclusively on financial performance is no longer sufficient given the accelerated public interest and attention on the impact that each company is having on the environment, society and its own workforce.
+Focusing almost exclusively on financial performance is no longer sufficient, given the accelerated public interest and attention on the impact that each company has on the environment, society and its own workforce.
 Investors and financial institutions are also assessing companies’ ESG risk levels as a broad measure of business performance.

 A new commercial imperative for growth